Izzy Stradlin: 1995–2002: Solo career and Velvet Revolver

 In 1995, Stradlin began recording material for his first solo album, 117°.
 Released in March 1998, the album was recorded over a period of two years and featured his former bandmates Duff McKagan and Rick Richards, as well as former Reverend Horton Heat drummer Taz Bentley, whose work Stradlin admired.
 As before, Stradlin had little interest in promoting his music; he did few interviews and played no live performances.
-The album turned out to be his last release on his long-time label Geffen; as a result of the merge between Geffen and Interscope, Stradlin was dropped from the label's roster.
+The album turned out to be his last release on his long-time label Geffen; as a result of the merger of Geffen and Interscope, Stradlin was dropped from the label's roster.

 In December 1999, Stradlin's next solo album, Ride On, was released on the Universal Victor label in Japan.
 It featured the same lineup as his previous release.
-To promote the album, Stradlin - with McKagan, Richards, and Bentley— played four shows in Japan the following April.
+To promote the album, Stradlin—with McKagan, Richards, and Bentley—played four shows in Japan the following April.
 With the addition of keyboardist Ian McLagan, the group recorded two more albums: River, which was released in May 2001 on Sanctuary, and a second Japan-only release, On Down the Road, which followed in August 2002 on JVC Victor.

 Stradlin was then asked by his former Guns N' Roses bandmates Duff McKagan, Slash, and Matt Sorum to join the supergroup Velvet Revolver.
 Although he contributed to the songwriting process while the band was in its formative stage, Stradlin ultimately declined to join due to his aversion to life on the road and his unwillingness to work with a lead singer, although he offered to share vocal duties with McKagan.